 - fewer symptoms of dissociation

-Services provided to children under 12 who have sexual behavior problems
+Services provided to children under 12 who have sexual behaviour problems

-Sexual behaviours problems are behaviours of a sexual nature that are considered inappropriate to a child’s age and developmental stage.
+Sexual behaviour problems are behaviours of a sexual nature that are considered inappropriate to a child’s age and developmental stage.
 They may be harmful to the child themselves or to other children involved.

 How can healthy sexual behaviour be differentiated from problematic behaviour?